Inquisitive-Learners/ai-assessment-samples/prod/assessments/Y4/Logic and Loops.md

-Certainly!
-Let's adjust the assessment accordingly:

----
+Thank you for pointing that out.
+I’ll revise the assessment to ensure alignment with the provided content descriptors and adjust the language to be suitable for Year 4 students.

-# Year 4 Science & Technology Assessment — **Logic and Loops**
+# Year 4 Science & Technology Assessment — Logic and Loops

 **Total marks:** 20
 **Format:** 15 questions
- • 10 multiple‑choice (1 mark) • 5 open-answer (2 marks)
+ • 10 multiple‑choice (1 mark) • 5 short‑answer (2 marks)
 **Syllabus:** NSW 2024
 **Aligned outcomes:** ST2‑DDT‑02